 Sun allergy

-If your skin becomes irritated when it comes into contact with UV radiation, you may have a sun allergy.
+If your skin becomes irritated when exposed to UV rays, you might be suffering from a sun allergy.
 How do you recognize it?
-The skin turns red and blisters or bumps develop.
-The complaints are often accompanied by itching and a burning sensation (not to be confused with burning of the skin).
+The skin turns red and blisters or bumps appear.
+These symptoms are often accompanied by itching and a burning sensation (not to be confused with sunburn).

 What to do?

-It is of course best to avoid direct UV radiation.
-If this is not possible, it is essential to use a good sunscreen with at least factor (SPF) 50.
-It is also always good to have after sun or a mineral water spray nearby.
-This gives a cooling effect and soothes the itching.
+It's best to avoid direct UV rays, of course.
+If that's not possible, it's essential to use a good sunscreen with at least SPF 50.
+It's also always a good idea to have after-sun or a mineral water spray nearby.
+This provides a cooling effect and soothes the itching.

 Which products?

-A high factor (SPF) ensures good protection of the skin.
-SkinEffects' golden tip: when choosing a sunscreen, check whether it also contains a factor against UVA radiation.
-This is the radiation that causes the allergic reaction on the skin.
+A high SPF provides good protection for the skin.
+SkinEffects' top tip: when choosing a sunscreen, check whether it also includes a factor for UVA rays.
+This is the radiation that causes allergic reactions on the skin.